 To this end, we propose a hybrid approach that combines the use of public key certificates and short-lived public keys.
 More specifically, a public key certificate is issued to an entity at the core network.
 This core network entity (e.g., DSnF in Solution 20) uses its private key to sign a gNB public key and other minimal data such as expiration time, key usage, etc. This signed object is valid for a short period of time (e.g., a few hours) and is referred to as short-lived public key (similar to the idea of delegated credentials for TLS [6]).

 The advantages of using short-lived raw public keys include a) short-lived raw public keys belong to a key hierarchy, allowing them to be verified using one trust anchor; 2) certificate revocation check is not needed; b) there is no need to operate a CA online, since the short-lived raw public keys can be issued by an end entity (e.g., DSnF); and d) a short-lived raw public key is about 150 bytes (using 256-bit ECDSA) and can fit into a single SIB.

+Editor’s note: further comparison of certificate revocation and short-lived public key is FFS.

 (D2): A public key certificate is issued to an entity in the core network, which then issues short-lived public keys to gNBs.